memoriesdead/brutallegend/brutal-legend-re/docs/formats/ANIM_FORMAT.md

 3. Located the `AnimationJob::Execute` function that drives the update loop.
 4. Mapped the full `CoSkeleton` lifecycle from creation to job submission.
 5. Identified the thread synchronization primitives (`Lock`/`Unlock`) ensuring safe multi-threaded access.
+6. Discovered the `AnimResourceRsMgr` and hash-table lookup systems for resource management.

 ## References